North Tyneside Council (the Authority) is committed to protecting the privacy and security of your personal information.

 The Authority outsources a number of functions to third-party service providers which means the following services are delivered by third-party providers: payroll, pension administration, benefits provision and administration, IT services.

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
-We do not allow our thirdparty service providers to use your personal data for their own purposes.
+We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.
+Further information can be found in Council Finances.

 We may share your personal information with other third parties, for example if we are entering into outsourcing arrangements with third parties.
 You will be informed of this before any data is shared.